tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/functions_to_multiple_cols.md

 ---
 id: functions_to_multiple_cols
-title: Applying a function to multiple columns
+title: Apply a function to multiple columns
+description: Want to apply a function to multiple columns in ClickHouse?
+Here's a shortcut to applying the same function across several columns in a table.
 tags:
   - intermediate
   - getting-started
 ---

-# Applying a function to multiple columns
+# Apply a function to multiple columns

-When writting SQL it is somewhat common to need to apply the same function to several columns, which usually requires repeating the code and having to list all the columns:
+When you write SQL you may want to apply the same function to several columns, which usually requires repeating the code and having to list all the columns:

 ```sql
 SELECT